xgdapg/wtk/README.md

 ## Config
 You can set the values of all the variables above in a config file.
-By default, xgo reads "app.conf" as config file in the same folder with app, and you can run your app like "./app configFilePath" to let xgo read the config file from "configFilePath".
+By default, wtk reads "app.conf" as config file in the same folder with app, and you can run your app like "./app configFilePath" to let wtk read the config file from "configFilePath".
 The config file format is json:

 	{